Relief for Indian football fans as FIFA signs World Cup broadcast deal

 Taurani explained that cricket leads the sports economy market in India.

-“Only a small fraction of people who watch the Indian Premier League [IPL] will watch the FIFA World Cup,” he said, adding that an even smaller fraction tune in past midnight to watch a match.
+“Only a small fraction of people who watch the Indian Premier League will watch the FIFA World Cup,” he said, adding that an even smaller fraction tune in past midnight to watch a match.

-Viacom18 paid about $60 million for rights to the 2022 World Cup, which was hosted in Qatar in time zones far more favourable for Indian audiences.
+Viacom18 paid about $60m for rights to the 2022 World Cup, which was hosted in Qatar in time zones far more favourable for Indian audiences.
 Most of this year’s matches will be screened late at night in India due to the time difference, something that dampened broadcaster appetite and complicated FIFA’s sales efforts.